- Home

 Is e-invoicing mandatory in Serbia ?

-- Requirement applies to both domestic and foreign businesses with local fiscal representation dealing with Serbian VAT payers.
+All VAT-liable companies in Serbia must issue and receive e-invoices.
+This applies to domestic businesses and to foreign entities with fiscal representation that deal with Serbian VAT payers.

 Want to learn more about e-Invoicing compliance?